Qabel/qabel.github.io/Qabel-Protocol-Drop.md

 # Dead Drop Specification
+## Abstract

+A protocol to write and read from a Qabel drop server.

 ## Protocol
-### URLs

-## Drop IDs

-Drops are identified by a bit value of a certain length as ID.
-Coding is "URL friendly Base64".
-See "RFC 4648": http://www.ietf.org/rfc/rfc4648.txt "Base 64 Encoding with URL and Filename Safe Alphabet".
-Proposed is 256 bit (32 byte) secure random number.
-(This is on par with 43 ASCII bytes.)

-## Structure of the Endpoint URL
+### Structure of the Endpoint URL

-The Drop URLs are composed of protocol, server address (incl. port), service path and drop ID:
+The URL to access a drop on a qabel drop server can be split into four parts, protocol, server address (incl. port), service path and drop ID:

 - Protocol is http or https.
 - Server address is an IP (IPv4 or IPv6) or a DNS host address.
 For non-standard ports, the port number gets appended.
-- The service path is the basis path of the server (e.g. URL of the PHP script or mapping in the reverse proxy).
+- The service path is the base path of the server (e.g. URL of the PHP script or mapping in the reverse proxy).
 The path includes the leading slash ("/").
-- Valid full URLs of a drop always and with the drop ID.
+- a valid URL of a drop always contains the drop ID.

 In "BNF":http://www.w3.org/Addressing/URL/5_BNF.html "Notation":http://www.w3.org/Notation.html of the W3C: